NewToGit-umar/Web-Browser-by-umar/README.md

-Umar Browser — Lightweight WinForms Browser
+WEB Browser — Lightweight WinForms Browser
 ==========================================

 A small, focused Windows Forms web browser built for learning and experimentation.
 It combines a simple tabbed UI, an embedded `WebBrowser` control, and a built-in download manager so you can explore embedding web content and handling downloads in a desktop app.